 July Intensive, 8cp

 This subject will immerse you in the environments and ecosystems that enable entrepreneurship.
 This 3-week intensive is design to expand your network and knowledge of the entrepreneurial ecosystem that you are part of and can activate in support of your new venture.
 Through this intensive, you will interact with key stakeholders to study the ecosystem, and its history, and visualise its current state as a ‘map’.
-By the end of this subject, you will develop a capacity to be a 'guide' in the ecosystem and to instigate change of the ecosystems in support of your new venture.
+By the end of this subject, you will develop a capacity to be a 'guide' in the ecosystem and to instigate change in support of your new venture.

 Evaluating Portfolios of Innovative Opportunities (94658)